The running short appears to be a fairly simple garment, but there is much more to these diminutive trousers than meets the eye.

 Trail and urban runners tend to wear tougher gear and can afford to wear slightly heavier kit.
 2-in-1 shorts provide extra protection from the elements and comfortable support even on the longest of routes.

-Combining a moderately compressive liner with a looser outer-layer, these 2-in-1 shorts from dhb perform just as well on the road as the trail.
-Side vents provide increased mobility, while a zipped back pocked and waist drawcord offer added convenience.
+Combining a moderately compressive liner with a looser outer-layer, these 2-in-1 shorts from Salomon perform just as well on the road as the trail.
+The inner is made with a 4-way stretch fabric to provide increased mobility, while a zipped pocked and stretch waist offer added convenience.

 Shorts for the track runner

-The dhb 3" running short is cut to give a non-restictive fit and allow for maximum freedom of movement.
-Ideal for tempo runs, races and workouts encorporating bigger strides, lunges or squats.
+The Under Armour Women's Launch Tulip Speedpocket Run Short is cut to give a non-restictive fit and allow for maximum freedom of movement.
+Ideal for tempo runs and races and the built-in brief means they're also great for workouts encorporating bigger strides, lunges or squats.

-Stay dry, focused and strong with these men's split running shorts designed in soft, sweat-wicking climalite fabric for long-lasting comfort.
+Stay dry, focused and strong with these men's race-ready shorts designed in soft, lightweight, quickdrying fabric for lasting comfort.
+The placement of the seams has been updated on this version for freedom of movement and to eliminate chafing.

 Shorts for the road runner